 Hot Agnostic Buns: A Proposal For A Pagan-Christian-Secular Easter Treat

-It's no secret that Easter, a Christian holiday that celebrates the resurrection of Jesus Christ, has deep pagan roots.
-The fact that the holiday isn't tied to a specific date, and is instead governed by the phases of the moon, is strong evidence of its pagan origins.
+It's no secret that Easter, a Christian holiday that celebrates the resurrection of Jesus Christ, has deep ties to ancient pagan rituals celebrating the renewal of spring.

 And hot cross buns, the classic Easter treat, is a perfect example of how traditional foods can be repurposed to support new ideas and beliefs.